 Technology has fundamentally changed how businesses, acquiring banks, and card networks work together.
-The rise of software platforms has accelerated the change: increasingly, these platforms are connecting buyers and sellers in new ways, adding payments functionality, and creating new purchase experiences.
+The rise of software platforms and online marketplaces has accelerated the change: increasingly, these businesses are connecting buyers and sellers in new ways, adding payments and financial services functionality, and creating new purchase experiences.

-In this guide, we’ll explore what a payment facilitator (often abbreviated as payfac or PF) is, identify whether your business needs to become a payfac to achieve your goals, and examine the considerations and costs of becoming a registered payfac.
+In this guide, we’ll explore what a payment facilitator (often abbreviated as payfac or PF) is, examine the considerations and costs of different types of payfac solutions, and identify the best ways to add payments to a platform or marketplace.

-If you have any questions or would like to review your specific platform and business model with Stripe, just get in touch — we’d be happy to help.
+If you have any questions or would like to review your specific business model with Stripe, just get in touch—we’d be happy to help.

 What is a payment facilitator?